-We can provide you with flight itineraries which is accepted by not only for Schengen visa but for all visas.
-We have customers using the same flight itinerary for Malaysia visa, Singapore visa, India visa, UK visa etc.
+We can provide you with flight itineraries which are accepted by not only for Schengen visa but for all visas.
+We have customers using the same flight itinerary for Malaysia visa, Singapore visa, India visa, UK visa, etc.

 As per the official document,